-Thanks for your interest in volunteering for St Joseph’s Hospice!
+Thank you for your interest in volunteering at St Joseph’s Hospice

 Patient care is at the heart of what we do at St Joseph’s Hospice and volunteers, by each bringing their own unique talents and skills, play an important role across all of the many services we provide.

 We have tasks to suit everyone whatever your skills or interests

 If you would like to join our fantastic team of volunteers, take a moment to explore our current opportunities and the variety of ways you can make a difference to the lives of our patients and community members:

 What are the benefits of volunteering?

 By helping us to help others, you could: